iterative/terraform-provider-iterative/docs/resources/task.md

 This resource will:

-1. Create cloud resources (storage, machines) for the task
+1. Create cloud resources (machines and storage) for the task.
-2. Upload the given `directory` to the cloud storage, if specified
+2. Upload the given `directory` to the cloud storage, if specified.
-3. Run the given `script` upon completion or `timeout` in the cloud
+3. Run the given `script` until completion or `timeout` in the cloud machine.

 ## Example Usage